 Table 2.2.1.
-Hogfish recommendations for the Florida Keys/East Florida stock of hogfish.
-Note: values are in metric tons 13 Table 2.4.1.
-The South Atlantic Council's SSC ABC recommendation for the GA-NC 18 Table 2.4.2.
-Commercial and recreational ACLs for the GA-NC stock per the SSC's recommendation using the ORCS approach in the ABC Control Rule under Sub- 20 Table 2.5.1.
-A summary of the various rebuilding scenarios (Alternatives 1-5) for the Florida Keys/East Florida (FLK/EFL) stock of hogfish.
-24 Table 2.6.2.
-Sector ACLs for the FLK/EFL stock for Sub-alternatives 2a-2c in Action n 6 and based on ABC projections from Preferred Alternative 3 in Action 5 where ABC equal to the yield at a constant fishing mortality rate and rebuilds the stock in 1 10 years with a 72.5% probability of rebuilding success 28 Table 2.7.1.
-Recreational ACTs (in numbers) for the GA-NC stock of hogfish for each of the recreational ACL sub-alternatives in Action 4.
-32 Table 2.7.2.
-Recreational ACTs (numbers of fish) under consideration for the FLK/EF stock of hogfish based on Preferred Sub-alternative 2b under Action 6 33 Table 3.2.1.
-Three-year South Atlantic anticipated takes sea turtles in the snapper grouper fishery Table 3.3.1.
-Number of valid or renewable South Atlantic commercial snapper grouper permits (2010 through 2014).
-Table 3.3.2.
-Number of vessels, number of trips and landings (lbs gw) by year.
-Table 3.3.3.
-Number of vessels and ex-vessel revenues by year (2014 dollars) 64 Table 3.3.4 .
-Number of trips that landed hogfish in Georgia through North Carolina in excess of each proposed trip limit and number of vessels that took such trips (2010) through 2014 average).
-64 Table 3.3.5.
-Number of trips that landed hogfish in the Florida Keys/East Florida in excess of each proposed trip limit and number of vessels that took such trips (2010 through 2014 average).
-Table 3.3.6.
+Hogfish recommendations for the Florida Keys/East Florida stock of hogfish14 Table 2.4.1.
+The South Atlantic Council's SSC ABC recommendation for the GA-NC stock of hogfish19 Table 2.4.2.
+Commercial and recreational ACLs for the GA-NC stock per the SSC's recommendation using the ORCS approach in the ABC Control Rule under Subalternatives 2a-2c Table 2.5.1.
+A summary of the various rebuilding scenarios (Alternatives 1-5) for the Florida Keys/East Florida (FLK/EFL) stock of hogfish Table 2.6.1.
+Sector ACLs for the FLK/EFL stock for Sub-alternatives 2a-2c in Action 6 and based on ABC projections from Preferred Alternative 3 in Action 5 where ABC equal to the yield at a constant fishing mortality rate and rebuilds the stock in 10 years with a 72.5% probability of rebuilding success Table 2.7.1.
+Recreational ACTs (in numbers) for the GA-NC stock of hogfish for each of the recreational ACL sub-alternatives in Action 4 Table 2.7.2.
+Recreational ACTs (numbers of fish) under consideration for the FLK/EFL stock of hogfish based on Preferred Sub-alternative 2b under Action 6 Table 3.2.1.
+Three-year South Atlantic anticipated takes sea turtles in the snapper grouper fishery61 Table 3.3.1.
+Number of valid or renewable South Atlantic commercial snapper grouper permits (2010 through 2014) Table 3.3.2.
+Number of vessels, number of trips and landings (lbs gw) by year Table 3.3.3.
+Number of vessels and ex-vessel revenues by year (2014 dollars) 65 Table 3.3.4 .
+Number of trips that landed hogfish in Georgia through North Carolina in excess of each proposed trip limit and number of vessels that took such trips (2010 through 2014 average) Table 3.3.5 .
+Number of trips that landed hogfish in the Florida Keys/East Florida in excess of each proposed trip limit and number of vessels that took such trips (2010 through 2014 average) Table 3.3.6.
 Average annual business activity (2010 through 2014) associated with the commercial harvest of hogfish and the harvest of all species by vessels that landed hogfish.
-All monetary estimates are in 2014 dollars Table 3.3.6.
-Recreational landings (lbs gw) of hogfish, by area, 2010-2014.
-Table 3.3.7 .
-Number of South Atlantic for-hire snapper grouper permits, by homeport state, 2010-2014.
-Table 3.3.8 .
-Hogfish recreational target trips, by mode and state, 2010-2014.
-Table 3.3.9.
-Hogfish recreational catch trips, by mode and state, 2010-2014 Table 3.3.10.
-Headboat angler days and percent distribution by state (2010-2014) Table 3.3.11.
-Headboat angler days and percent distribution by month (2010-2014) 72 Table 3.3.12.
+All monetary estimates are in 2014 dollars Table 3.3.7.
+Recreational landings (lbs gw) of hogfish, by area, 2010-2014 Table 3.3.8.
+Number of South Atlantic for-hire snapper grouper permits, by homeport state, 2010-201469 Table 3.3.9.
+Hogfish recreational target trips, by mode and state, 2010-2014 Table 3.3.10.
+Hogfish recreational catch trips, by mode and state, 2010-2014 Table 3.3.11.
+Headboat angler days and percent distribution by state (2010-2014) 73 Table 3.3.12.
+Headboat angler days and percent distribution by month (2010-2014) 73 Table 3.3.13.
 Summary of hogfish target trips (2010 through 2014 average) and associated business activity (2014 dollars).
-Output and value added impacts are not additive.
-Table 3.4.1.
+Output and value added impacts are not additive Table 3.4.1.
 Average 2012 Vessel Local Quotient by Community 79